iunera/data-philter/README.md

 ## App

 The `data-philter` application can be configured using the `app.env` file.
 One of the key settings is `IUNERA_MODEL_TYPE`, which allows you to choose the AI model you want to use.
+It specifies the AI model to be used by the application, based on the Aura model tier system.
+Each tier is fine-tuned for specific use cases, from complex reasoning to simple pattern-matching.

-There are three modes available:
+There are four modes available:

-*   **`ollama-s` (Small Model) [DEFAULT]:**
+*   **`ollama-s` (Small Tier) The Reliable Agent:**
-    *   This mode uses the `smollm3` model with the `smollm-tools4hf:latest` image.
+    *   This mode uses the `iunera/aura-s` model (based on Microsoft Phi-4-mini, 3.8B parameters).
-    *   It is a smaller model that is faster and requires fewer resources, ideal for development and testing.
-It works on small computers with onboard graphics.
+    *   It is the default agent for simple, clear, single-intent instructions.
+A good "all-rounder."
-    *   For more information about Ollama, visit [ollama.com](https://ollama.com).
+    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-s).

-*   **`ollama-m` (Medium Model):**
+*   **`ollama-m` (Medium Tier) The Reasoning Workhorse:**
+    *   This mode uses the `iunera/aura-m` model (based on Dolphin Llama 3.1, 8B parameters).
+    *   It is your primary "workhorse" model for complex, multi-step tasks and conversations that require chat history context.
+    *   It requires a GPU-based system or a Macbook with an M-series chip and at least 8GB of memory.
+    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-m).

+*   **`ollama-l` (Large Model):**
-    *   This mode uses the `iunera/phi4-reasoning-springtools:14b` model.
+    *   This mode uses the `iunera/aura-l` model, which is based on the Microsoft phi4-reasoning 14b model.
-    *   It is a more powerful model with advanced reasoning capabilities, recommended for more complex queries and production environments.
-It works well on GPU-based systems or Macbooks with M-series chips and 8GB of memory.
+    *   It is a more powerful model with advanced reasoning capabilities, recommended for complex queries and production environments.
+    *   It requires a GPU-based system or a Macbook with an M-series chip and at least 8GB of memory.
-    *   You can find more details about this model on its [Ollama page](https://ollama.com/iunera/phi4-reasoning-springtools).
+    *   For more details, visit its [Ollama page](https://ollama.com/iunera/aura-l).

 *   **`openai` (OpenAI Model):**
     *   This mode uses the OpenAI API to access their models.